7 Real Reasons Why Your Blog Is Not Making Money

 - Best pins on Pinterest (for real through, Lauren’s a studette at Pinterest)

 - We make money online not from only teaching people how to make money online, but from a completely separate niche blog in health and fitness at Avocadu.com that we share openly with people.
-It seems to be a rare in this industry of making money by teaching people how to make money.
+It seems to be a rarity in this industry of making money by teaching people how to make money.

 - We share our experiences, not our assumptions.